jxcore/jxcore/doc/Android_Compile.md

 Using `lipo` on unix, you could prepare your own fat binaries but for the sake of this document, it's not necessary.

-**The prebuilt scripts uses V8 engine for Android target.
-We are going to update them with SpiderMonkey after SM ARM-JIT proxy stabilization.**
+**The prebuilt scripts uses V8 engine for Android platform.
+We are going to update them with SpiderMonkey JIT after SM ARM-JIT proxy stabilization.**